functorz-tech/momen_doc/features/ai-feature-configuration/zai-configuration.md

 **Large Model:** Select the version of the large model to complete your AI tasks.
 The version you choose can influence the results.

-* More sophisticated models will use more tokens during.
+* More sophisticated models will use more AI Points during.
 * Currently, only GPT 4o supports processing images.

 **AI Personality:** This refers to 'temperature' in configuration, which ranges from 0-1.
 A lower value yields more rational and accurate results, and a higher value yields more creative responses.